Why you shouldn’t fear your competition

 Indeed, in my twenty-odd years in business I’ve only felt threatened like that once.

-Not long after launching a new service seven years ago, I discovered that a competitor was copying my idea by offering something virtually identical.
+Not long after launching a new service 10 years ago, I discovered that a competitor was copying my idea.
 A client had forwarded me what read like my own original marketing messages!

-I did feel angry, but not for too long — it turned out my competitor didn’t succeed with the service beyond a few months!
+Luckily it wasn’t for too long — it turned out my competitor‘s service failed after a few months!

 So what’s the learning here?

-My point is that we should not fear our competitors, but as some competition is healthy and keeps us on our toes, competitors should always be on our radar, and we must try to find ways to get to know them.
+So try not to fear your competitors.
+But, as some competition is healthy and keeps you on your toes, competitors should always be on your radar, and it is a good idea to get to know them.

-Also, no two offerings are ever exactly the same and understanding your competitors may even help you to understand the heart and soul of your own offering better.
+Understanding your competitor’s service may even help you to understand the heart and soul of yours better.